Blac Chyna Banned From ‘KUWTK’ Christmas Dinner, Kardashians Feuding With Rob’s Baby Mother Amid Reconciliation Rumor

 And while the Kardashians are rather confused as to what caused Blac Chyna’s outrageous outburst, they aren’t putting up with it anymore and have therefore chosen not to invite her to the forthcoming Christmas dinner.

-This will evidently mean that Rob’s baby girl, Dream, also won’t be there, but at this given point, the likes of Kim, Kourtney, and Khloe are tired of Rob, Blac and all the chaos they have brought into their lives.
+This will evidently mean that Rob’s baby girl, Dream, also won’t be there, but at this given point, the likes of Kim, Kourtney, and Khloe are tired of Rob, Blac, and all the chaos they have brought into their lives.

 Everyone in the family is sick of having to try and mend the duo’s romance — they have their own problems, and not having Blac Chyna at the Christmas dinner is their way of saying they are done dealing with the couple’s nonsense.